Best Digital Bank UK: Starling, Monzo, Revolut, Biscuit, Wise, Chase & Curve Compared

 Starling is the one to open if you want a proper UK current account with no fees, no catches, and no cross-sell pressure.
 It has a full UK banking licence, FSCS protection, in-credit interest on current-account balances, and one of the best in-app budgeting tools on the market (Spaces, round-ups, bill manager).
 Card spending abroad uses the Mastercard rate with no added fee.

 The one thing Starling is not trying to be is flashy.
 There are no mystery rewards, no crypto, no metal cards.
 That is the appeal — it behaves like a bank.
-Starling withdrew its refer-a-friend programme in 2026, so there is no sign-up bonus here at the moment — but it remains the account we would tell most people to open first, bonus or not.
+Starling has reopened its refer-a-friend programme: use code 1NPLM4N, open a new account, and make a qualifying payment within 30 days to earn £25.
+Bonus or not, it remains the account we would tell most people to open first.

 Monzo — budgeting-first for everyday spending